 Fraudulent research and research misconduct

 If JPE is made aware of fraudulent research published in JPE, the EIC will work with the relevant editor(s) and other appropriate institutions or organizations, to investigate.
 Any publication found to include fraudulent results will be retracted, or an appropriate correction or expression of concern will be issued.

 Permissions to Reproduce

 According to the Creative Commons Attribution 4.0 License, JPE grants permissions to third-parties to reproduce, reuse or adapt its content for use in different contexts and languages but strictly in consultation with, and permission from the authors.

 If allowed by the employer, funding body or others who might have an interest, JPE strongly encourages authors to 1. deposit data in a suitable repository or storage location, for sharing and further use by others; and 2.
 Describe, in a data availability statement where the data may be found.

 JPE supports COPE’s Statement on Censorship.

 Social Media and Other Communication means

-are powerful tools for disseminating and engaging with JPE, for reaching new readers and for keeping content alive.
-JPE uses Facebook and Twitter to disseminate announcements such as new publications etc. However, JPE notes that such onward communication should never be at the expense of the integrity of the content or of the academic record nor should it cast aspersions on its authors, reviewers or editors.
+These are powerful tools for disseminating and engaging with JPE, for reaching new readers and for keeping content alive.
+JPE uses Facebook and Twitter to disseminate announcements such as new publications, etc. However, JPE notes that such onward communication should never be at the expense of the integrity of the content or of the academic record nor should it cast aspersions on its authors, reviewers or editors.